 LITERATURE AND LEGENDS

-Sitting at the corner of Fifth and Neches Streets, under the shade of the Brush Square trees, are two of Austin’s most beloved museums.
+Sitting at the corner of Fifth and Neches Streets, under the shade of the Brush Square live oak trees, are two of Austin’s most beloved museums.

-The O. Henry Museum is closed until August, 2021 for restoration construction.
-Because of COVID-19 guidelines, the Susanna Dickinson Museum is also closed.
+The O. Henry Museum is reopened to the public after more than two years of restoration construction.
 Please visit these historic landmarks on Brush Square, which are open free to the public Wednesday through Sunday, noon to 5 p.m.
-For more information on exhibits and pandemic guidelines, you may call (512) 974-3830.
+For more information on exhibits, you may call (512) 974-3830 or visit their respective City website links below.

 The only Anglo adult survivor of the Battle of the Alamo, Susanna Dickinson (1814 – October 7, 1883) and her 5th husband, Joseph Hannig, once shared this 1869 stone home, which now sits on Brush Square next to the O. Henry Museum.
 It was moved in 2003 from its original location where the Austin Hilton stands on the opposite corner, beautifully restored, and officially opened on March 2, 2010.

 Inside the museum are rare Dickinson family artifacts, photos, her story as "Messenger of the Alamo" as well as furniture produced by Hannig.
 Susanna was not the only survivor of the Battle of the Alamo.
 Learn about their stories by downloading this PDF.

 The O. Henry Museum once housed this prolific writer of short stories with a twist at the end.
 Young William Sidney Porter (aka “O. Henry”) rented this quaint Victorian-style residence from 1893 to 1895 with his wife and daughter.
 Visitors can see furniture, portraits, and household items owned by the couple. you may look at the online visual archive of artifacts. which is an ongoing project of the museum staff.